NonProjects/tgbox/docs/basis.rst

     ``FILEKEY`` is a *LocalBox*-only field.
 It will be non-empty if you imported ``DecryptedRemoteBoxFile`` from other's *RemoteBox*.
 In this case *FILEKEY* will be encrypted with ``MainKey`` of the recipient *Box*.

 .. note::
    We pack file attributes into the *metadata*.
-The max metadata bytelength is defined in the ``defaults.METADATA_MAX`` variable.
+The max metadata bytelength is defined in the ``defaults.Limits.METADATA_MAX`` variable.
 By default *METADATA_MAX* is limited to 1MB, however, it can be increased up to 256^3-1 bytes (16MiB).
 Prior to v1.0 attributes have had own limits, but this isn't the case for the new version.
-Started from the v1.0 only ``FILE_PATH`` have separate limit defined in the ``defaults.FILE_PATH_MAX``, - 4096 bytes by default.
+Started from the v1.0 only ``FILE_PATH`` have separate limit defined in the ``defaults.Limits.FILE_PATH_MAX``, - 4096 bytes by default.
 Packed file attributes bytelength **shouldn't** be more than *METADATA_MAX*.
 See also :doc:`remotebox`.

 Versioning
 ----------

 We offer **two** Git branches:

 1. **Indev**.
 This branch used for active developing.
 Modules almost not tested, not stable, but errors are fixed faster.
 2. **Main**.
 This branch has tested bugfixes and new features from *Indev*.
 Can be still some minor errors.

 The most **stable** releases should be presented **on the PyPi**, and can be installed via ``pip``.
 This rule doesn't work for releases < 1.0 because early we used a different versioning system.